German official slams online ‘incitement’ after mask killing - NewsBreak

 German official slams online ‘incitement’ after mask killing

-BERLIN (AP) — Germany’s health minister on Wednesday partly blamed “incitement” against the government’s pandemic rules on social media for the killing of a gas station clerk by a man who refused to wear a face mask.
+Germany’s health minister has partly blamed “incitement” against the government’s pandemic rules on social media for the killing of a petrol station worker by a man who refused to wear a face mask.

-A 49-year-old German man was arrested Sunday over the the fatal shooting a day earlier in the western town of Idar-Oberstein.
-Authorities said the suspect told officers he rejected the measures against the coronavirus.”
+A 49-year-old German man was arrested on Sunday over the the fatal shooting a day earlier in the western town of Idar-Oberstein.
+Authorities said the suspect told officers he rejected the measures against the coronavirus.

-“It was a cold-blooded murder,” Health Minister Jens Spahn told reporters in Berlin, noting that the suspect had initially gone home after being refused service for failing to wear a mask, only to return later and shoot the clerk in the head.
+Health Minister Jens Spahn told reporters in Berlin that the suspect had initially gone home after being refused service for failing to wear a mask, only to return later and allegedly shoot the petrol station worker in the head.

 “The question is, what is the environment, what are the circumstances in which such a crime can occur?” he asked.
 “This has a lot to do with the incitement, the hatred, that is posted on social media.”